tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/审核标准/签名审核标准_intl_en.md

 </table>

 ### Individual user
-When creating a signature for self-use, you need to upload the following certificate materials:
+When creating a signature for verified entities, you need to upload the following certificate materials:
  <table>
 <tr>
 <th>Signature Type</th>